FloopaLoo, Where Are You?

-Floopaloo, Where Are You?
+FloopaLoo, Where Are You?
 (Flapacha, où es-tu?, also simply called Floopaloo) is a French animated series based on an original idea by Xilam's producer, Marc du Pontavice, and developed by Fabien Limousin with designs by Aurore Damant and Emmanuelle Fleury.
-Produced by the company Xilam in coproduction with France Télévisions and in association with Castelrosso Films and Rai Fiction, the series takes about 15 minutes per segment.
+Produced by Xilam in co-production with France Télévisions and in association with Castelrosso Films and Rai Fiction, the series ran from 4 February 2011 to 4 December 2014 for two seasons and 104 episodes of 11 minutes each.

 Plot

 Two cousins, Matt and Lisa, are staying at summer camp in the woods where a creature named FloopaLoo lives.
 There, they discover a strange world where fish can play music and memory trees grow.